EnricoPiacenza/Experimental_Robotics_Assignment2/README.md

 ## Nodes 🪢

-Here we reported a list of all the nodes implemented to ensure the correct functionality of the system.
+Below is a list of all nodes implemented to ensure the correct functionality of the system.

 **Patrolling_controller_node**